Computer Applications | High School | Lesson Plans

 1. Digital Literacy Resources for High School Computer Classes

-Digital literacy encompasses a number of skills related to using technology effectively and appropriately, making it critical for your students to understand.
+Digital literacy (sometimes called computer literacy) encompasses a number of skills related to using technology effectively and appropriately, making it critical for your students to understand.

-When teaching digital literacy, lessons typically include these six topics:
+When teaching digital literacy in high school be sure to include these six topics:

 - Information literacy